Nemo-0001/ADAS-project-using-STM32f103c8t6/README.md

 # ADAS-project-using-STM32f103c8t6
 This is my graduation project based on AI & Embedded systems.

-Here's an example of a `README.md` file for your project:
+Here's a brief of most important features and peripherals used.

 ---